 Directing individual fundraising to the organisations that urgently need it

 We are building a list of organisations in Ukraine and neighbouring countries working directly with LGBTI people and communities, which can be found here.
 This is a growing list, and the information is as accurate as possible.
-If you have any problems getting funding through to these organisations please contact us to let us know.

 Connecting those who are mobilising

 We have set up various communication channels to connect those who are helping people get into safety and ensure quick coordination around emerging needs.

 Working with our member organisations in Ukraine, Belarus and Russia